+ + Updated October 27, 2019 + +

 If you’re interested in getting a free copy of the charter issue of the magazine, you can still get one.
 My copy arrived a couple of weeks ago and I’m looking forward to reading it when I get a chance.

 Then this morning, I was catching up on the news when I read in Boston Magazine that Kimball was sued by ATK!
-I haven’t read the Complaint, but according to the article, it appears that ATK may be alleging that Kimball may have breached the terms of his employment contract by starting a competing business while he was still working for them.
+I haven’t read the Complaint, but according to the article, it appears that ATK is alleging that Kimball may have breached the terms of his employment contract by starting a competing business while he was still working for them.

 Non-compete agreements are a big issue in Massachusetts and employers take them seriously.
 There was recent legislation which would have reformed the law, but it did not pass.
 Employees who sign contracts agreeing to the terms of a non-compete can be restricted for several years from forming a business of their own or joining a similar company that may compete with their former employer.
 Because of this legal restriction, many believe that businesses are going to places like California instead of Massachusetts.